-Business environments not conducive to growth.
-Heavy bureaucracy, high taxes, and the hidden costs of corruption are disincentives to private sector growth.
-If it is too complicated and costly to start and run a business, new entrepreneurs will rather avoid formalisation.
+13 IMF 2019.
+Enhancing the role of SMEs in the Arab World - Some key considerations costly to start and run a business, new entrepreneurs will rather avoid formalization.
 While small start-ups, often involving youth, are becoming increasingly common in the region, as they are in the rest of the world, support to this sector is limited.
 Without the needed incentives for scaling up of emerging and promising innovative businesses, opportunities are lost.
 At the macro scale, slow implementation of anti-monopoly policies, ineffective market competition regulation, and slow and insufficient structural reforms are additional impediments.